CommissarMa/Awesome_CV_papers/Re-ID/acmmm2019_AMIAN/acmmm2019_AMIAN.md

 # [ACMMM2019 Draft] A Modality Invariant Adversarial Network: Person Re-Identification From Virtuality to Reality
+note: please use Chrome plugin 'MathJax Plugin for Github' in Chrome Web browser to avoid the error visualization of equation.

 ## Purpose of the papar
 Given one person's sketch, then we can re-id this person in other cameras.
 As shown in the following picture: